Addrena Review- Does This Energy and Fat-Loss Supplement Work?

 - ADHD typically cases weight loss – why would a stimulant fat burner be needed?

-We are appalled by Addrena.
+If you're thinking where can I buy Addrena, we are honestly appalled.
+Why you ask?
 The company gives the reader information on how to lose weight, increase fat loss and lose weight – usually an excellent combination, but Addrena is touted as an OTC remedy for ADHD.
 There are no ingredients in this formula, aside from the caffeine, that could even be considered safe for people with ADHD.
 Never drop your prescription ADHD medication for an OTC supplement like Addrena without first talking with your physician.

 Addrena Side Effects: